Faculty & Staff

 Art History and Museum Studies

 Special Assistant to the Dean for Education & Arts Partnerships

 College of Arts, Humanities & Social Sciences

-Dr. Kathy O'Dell is an art critic and historian of modern and contemporary art, with a focus on performance art and issues related to global art.
+Dr. Kathy O'Dell is an art critic and historian of modern and contemporary art, with a focus on performance art, women artists, and issues related to global art.
 Her writings have appeared in Artforum, Art in America, Lusitania, Performance Research, TDR: The Drama Review, Textile: The Journal of Cloth & Culture, and Women & Performance: A Journal of Feminist Theory.
 She was a co-founder, editor, and president of Link: A Critical Journal on the Arts, which published ten book-length volumes between 1996 and 2005.
 She also curated the first retrospective of the little-known artwork of the well-known feminist writer Kate Millett in 1997 at the Center for Art, Design, and Visual Culture at UMBC.

 Author of Contract with the Skin: Masochism, Performance Art, and the 1970s (University of Minnesota Press, 1998), O'Dell is currently finishing a major survey book titled World Art Since 1945, co-written with Duke University Professor Kristine Stiles, and working on a sole-authored book titled The Dot: A Big History of a Small Point.
 O'Dell has lectured at national and international institutions, including the Getty Research Institute (L.A.), Guggenheim Museum of Art (N.Y.), Mt.
 Allison University (Canada), Royal Danish Academy of Art (Copenhagen), and Manchester University (U.K.).